ubccr/ccrdocs/pages/help.md

 **Please do NOT email our staff members directly.**  We rotate ticket duties during business hours to balance our workloads so it's important to have all requests in our ticketing system.
 The first available staff member with the proper skillset will respond to you.
 We make every effort to provide you with assistance in a timely manner.

+**Phone support:**  CCR does not provide phone support at this time.
+Requests for assistance should be submitted via our [help desk](#ccr-help-portal).

 !!!
 Note
     **Regular Business Hours:** Monday-Friday 8am-4pm EST
     **Weekends, Holidays* & After Hours Support:** Emergency assistance provided for major service outages only